About Intercultural ExtraneityThis page addresses:

 Back to top of page

-Course material and assignments:Please note that you are responsible for downloading course material when the course is in session.
+Course material:Please note that you are responsible for downloading course material when the course is in session.
 Materials may no longer be available once the semester has ended due to site maintenance.
-Assignments will be replaced weekly as no late work is accepted.

 - Week 1: Virtual community, 21st C skills